 - Long-crested waves at any wave heading

-- Regular or irregular waves
+- Regular or irregular waves at any wave heading

-- Single wave or spectra wave input (via WAVE command extension)
+- Single wave or wave spectra input (via WAVE command extension)

-- Built in wave spectra include:
+- Available wave spectra include:

 - Bretschneider (General, Narrow-band, and ITTC 1984)

-- Data file
+- User data file

-- Four optional comma-separated output data files:
+- Seven (7) optional comma-separated output data files: